poormanslaserscanner/test_md/README.md

 ```
 ## Usage
 ### Preparing input data
 PMLS uses an input file structure based on CSV files.
 The input structure is to have a main CSV file that references the CSV files of different surveys called survey CSV files.
 For each survey CSV file a unique survey Id is defined and magnetic declination may be set.
 The format of these files follow the table structure of the TopoDroid sqlite database (namely the columns of the "shots" table).
 In the CSV files the '|' character has to be used as delimeter.
+For some examples see the testdata directory.
 #### The main CSV file
 The first line is assumed to be a header and will be skipped.
 The main CSV file has the following fields:
 1. Id: Unique identifier of the survey.
 If the id is `xyz` then the name of the corresponding survey CSV file is `xyz.csv`